-A Tire and Loading Information label is attached to the vehicle's center pillar (B-pillar).
+A vehicle specific Tire and Loading Information label is attached to your vehicle.
 This label shows your vehicle's original equipment tires and the correct inflation pressures for your tires when they are cold.
 The recommended cold tire inflation pressure, shown on the label, is the minimum amount of air pressure needed to support your vehicle's maximum load carrying capacity.

-For additional information regarding how much weight your vehicle can carry, and an example of the Tire and Loading Information label, see Loading Your Vehicle on page 253.
+For additional information regarding how much weight your vehicle can carry, and an example of the Tire and Loading Information label, see Loading Your Vehicle on page 4-19.
 How you load your vehicle affects vehicle handling and ride comfort.
 Never load your vehicle with more weight than it was designed to carry.